-Wednesday, November 13 (optional information literacy consultations with Beth and an evening workshop dinner) and Thursday, November 14, 2013 (presentation)
+Wednesday, December 3 (optional information literacy consultations with Mary and an evening workshop dinner) and Thursday, December 4, 2014 (workshop)

 Faith & Life Centre (Map), Augustana Campus, University of Alberta

 Parking is free, requires no permit, and is allowed in any parking lot stall on campus that does not have an electrical plug.

 Camrose is approximately a one-hour drive south-east of Edmonton.

 The workshop is directly relevant to reference/instruction librarians, library administrators, teaching faculty, and graduate students in library and information studies.

 Registration fees and deadlines TBA

 Thursday, December 4